hostilefork/replpad-js/README.md

 interpreter's state, which is being processed by `emterpret()`.
 Emterpreter is designed to be suspended at any time...the function in the C called to do this is `emscripten_sleep_with_yield()`.

+The threading approach is preferred, and over the long run will hopefully be supported in more browsers.

 ## License